 Optional Detour: Llangattock Escarpment

 Llangattock Escarpment is a bit of a detour, but absolutely worth the stop if you have time.
-If you’re starting your Wales road trip by crossing the Severn Bridge from England, you can skip Cardiff and head straight for the Brecon Beacons – starting with a stop at Llangattock Escarpment.
+If you’re driving into Wales via the Severn Bridge from England, you could skip Cardiff and head straight for the Brecon Beacons – starting with a stop at Llangattock Escarpment.

 Perched above the village of Llangattock, near Crickhowell, the escarpment is a long plateau, lined with dramatic cliffs and marked by traces of centuries of quarrying.
 The views across the Usk valley towards the Black Mountains are the perfect welcome to the Brecon Beacons.